JeffeyChou/jeffeychou.github.io/content/_index.md

           description: |2-

               * Under the supervision of Prof. Yong Deng at IFFS, UESTC
-              * Research focuses on information fusion theory, specialize in evidence theory, including entropy, information volume and Random Permutation Set
+              * Research focuses on information theory, specialize in Dempster-Shafer theory, including entropy, information volume and Random Permutation Set
               * Currently I have one publication, with two manuscripts under review.
 For details, please refer to my [CV](uploads/cv.pdf).

         - title: Artificial Intelligence Laboratory Summer Program